Advances in Temporal Point Processes: Bayesian, Neural, and LLM Approaches: Neural TPPs

 Most of the works discussed above adopt the conditional intensity function as the primary parameterization.
 The main advantage of this approach lies in its conceptual and implementation simplicity---the model only needs to ensure that the output is non-negative, which can be easily achieved using functions like ReLU, softplus, or exponential mappings.
 However, a notable drawback arises during MLE: the log-likelihood requires evaluating the integral of the conditional intensity function over the observation window.
 In most practical cases, this integral does not admit a closed-form solution and must be approximated using numerical integration techniques, such as Monte Carlo sampling or quadrature.
 This introduces additional computational overhead and can compromise both the estimation accuracy and the overall training efficiency, especially for complex or high-dimensional models.

-In recent years, several studies have explored alternative parameterizations for TPPs.
-For example, \citet{shchur2019intensity} and \citet{panosdecomposable} modeled the conditional density function \(f(t \mid \mathcal{H}_{t_n})\) directly as a mixture of log-normal distributions, using history embeddings as inputs.
+In recent years, several studies have explored alternative parameterizations for TPPs. \citet{shchur2019intensity} and \citet{panosdecomposable} modeled the conditional density function \(f(t \mid \mathcal{H}_{t_n})\) directly as a mixture of log-normal distributions, using history embeddings as inputs.
 The key difference between the two lies in how the history embeddings are extracted: \citet{shchur2019intensity} used a RNN, while \citet{panosdecomposable} employed a Transformer-based encoder.
 One major advantage of modeling the conditional density directly is that it eliminates the need to compute the integral of the conditional intensity function during MLE, earning it the name “intensity-free” modeling.
 Another benefit is efficient sampling: given the history, the next event can be sampled directly from a mixture of log-normal distributions, which admits a simple and tractable form. \citet{taieb2022learning} modeled the inverse of the cumulative distribution function \(F^{-1}(t \mid \mathcal{H}_{t_n})\) using the history embedding with monotonic rational-quadratic splines.
-This method also avoids numerical integration and supports efficient sampling. \citet{omi2019fully,oleksandr2020fast,liu2024cumulative} proposed modeling the cumulative intensity function \(\Lambda^*(t)\) conditioned on history embeddings using monotonic neural networks or splines.
+This method also avoids numerical integration and supports efficient sampling. \citet{omi2019fully,oleksandr2020fast,liu2024cumulative} proposed modeling the cumulative intensity function \(\Lambda^*(t)\) conditioned on history using monotonic neural networks or splines.
 This enables a reformulation of the log-likelihood in \cref{mark_likelihood}, which, for the unmarked case, becomes:

 where \( t_n^- \) denotes the left-hand limit of the derivative at \( t_n \).
 By modeling the cumulative intensity function directly, this parameterization transforms the integral in the log-likelihood into a derivative, allowing for efficient computation using automatic differentiation.
 Consequently, it eliminates the need for numerical integration during MLE training, improving both accuracy and efficiency.
+The comparison of four parameterizations of TPPs is provided in \cref{table:parametrization_comparison}.